jacobtuxen/MLOPS_DDPM_G6/reports/README.md

 >
 > Answer:

 We chose to unit test our API by testing its root and its response status code as well.
-We did not perform testing on the sample API since it would have made our github workflow too slow.
+We did not perform testing on the sample API since it would have made our GitHub workflow too slow.
 However, we did test the API locally and it worked as intended.
 For load testing, we would have used Locust to simulate multiple users accessing the API at the same time.
 This would have allowed us to measure the performance of the API under different loads and identify any bottlenecks or issues.
+Additionally, load testing would help us understand the scalability of our API and ensure it can handle high traffic without degrading performance.
+By identifying potential performance issues early, we could optimize our API to provide a better user experience.

 ### Question 26